UNIVERSAL ORLANDO PLANNING GUIDE

 Welcome to the Universal Orlando Planning Guide and thank you for being a Base Camp member!
 This page will be regularly updated with new information as it becomes available, so be sure to bookmark it for easy, future access!

-This guide consists of the eight steps to follow when planning your adventure and covers topics such as budgeting, what to pack, booking your hotel stay, and creating a daily plan.
+This guide consists of the ten steps to follow when planning your adventure and covers topics such as budgeting, what to pack, booking your hotel stay, and creating a daily plan.
 If while reading this you need a little extra help, don't hesitate to contact us.
-Or, as a Base Camp member you can request a free Embark Session where we can answer your questions, help you with a specific topic, or just walk you through this planning process.

-This guide was updated on August 19th, 2020 to include the changes to Universal Orlando ticket pricing.
+This guide was updated in January, 2022 to include the most up to date information.

 SET YOUR BUDGET

 With some resorts’ starting rates at over $350/night and ticket prices at around $100 per day, a Universal Orlando adventure can get expensive from the outset.
 Therefore, before you embark on planning your adventure, we recommend that you sit down and figure out how much you want to spend on your vacation.

 First, a general budgeting tip: figure out how much you want to spend before getting your hopes up for a specific resort or length of stay!
 If you don’t, you are more likely to end up spending more than you are comfortable with budget wise.

 Once you have defined your budget, it's time to start figuring out how to spend it!
 Are you the type of person who prefers to spend more per day (staying in luxury hotels, eating nice meals) or would you rather have as many days as possible and maybe cut back on the spending in some areas?
 Or, are you somewhere in the middle?
 In order to help make these decisions, we recommend viewing your costs as a combination of cost per day and the number of days.